-According to our source within FARDC on the frontline in Kivu, the killed duo were in possession of loaded rifles.
+According to a source within FARDC on the frontline in Kivu, the killed duo was in possession of loaded rifles.

 “In this particular operation, two groups are said to have engaged the rebels.
 The North axis under Brig.
-Chiko faced off with ADF rebels at Mapobu killing one rebel commander,” the source told this news website amid sounds of gunshots.
+Chiko faced off with ADF rebels at Mapobu killing one rebel commander,” the source said.

 The source added that the other FARDC group in the Southern axis commanded by Brig Andrea in the areas of Mwalika saw another ADF rebel commander eliminated among others.

 Another Axis named Mayangose under Col. Dunia used air support (Migs) and bombed suspected rebel hideouts.
-Ground forces were also employed to close in and check results of the air strike, the source explained.
+Ground forces were also employed to close in and check the results of the airstrike, the source explained.